The F Word (British TV series)

 The F Word (also called Gordon Ramsay's F Word) is a British cookery programme featuring chef Gordon Ramsay.
 The programme covers a wide range of topics, from recipes to food preparation and celebrity food fads.
 The programme was made by Optomen Television and aired weekly on Channel 4.
 The theme tune for the series is "The F-Word" from the Babybird album Bugged.

 Programme segments

 Each episode is based around Ramsay preparing a three-course meal at the F Word restaurant for 50 guests.
 Diners in the restaurant include celebrities, who participate in conversations, challenges, and cook-offs with Ramsay.
-Other segments focus on food-related topics such as alternative foods, visits by Ramsay to help people focus on healthy cooking and eating, and even Ramsay himself demonstrating recipes of the courses to the home viewers.
+Other segments focus on food-related topics such as alternative foods, visits by Ramsay to help people focus on healthy cooking and eating (some visits include taking on the occupations at the workplaces he visits), and even Ramsay himself demonstrating recipes of the courses to the home viewers.
 Finally, there was a series-long feature on home-reared livestock or poultry that was ultimately served to F Word diners on the series finale.